lie-yan/SwiftOpenType/README.md

 ## See also

-[OpenTypeSwift](https://github.com/mossprescott/OpenTypeSwift) is the repository that this codebase evolved from.
+[OpenTypeSwift](https://github.com/mossprescott/OpenTypeSwift) is the repository that this codebase evolved from, which supports math constants.

-Microsoft's [OpenType spec](https://learn.microsoft.com/en-us/typography/opentype/spec/) is the best reference.